carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 ##### Implementation details
  - Implement 2 persistence layers: Local ([IndexedDB]) and Remote ([Firestore]).
  - Save always data locally, regardless user authentication status.
- - If there is any authenticated user, after saving to local layer, propagate same action to remote layer [Firestore] asynchronously.
+ - If there is any authenticated user, after saving to local layer, propagate same action to remote layer ([Firestore]) asynchronously.

 ##### Benefits
 - If user is not authenticated, [Budget Tracker] won't load [Firestore] client bundle.
 As I explained before, it is 27% of application size.
 - Application reads and writes are faster, because latest valid data is always saved locally.
    - **Clarification**: Save data in [Firestore] is also fast, because data is also cached locally, but it does a little bit more than just saving to [IndexedDB] and you need an authenticated user.

-- You can find a [more detailed performance report](https://github.com/carlosvin/budget-tracker/blob/master/doc/preformance.md#desktop-slow-clear-storage-0-budgets-1), where I analyze 3 different implementations:
+You can find a [more detailed performance report](https://github.com/carlosvin/budget-tracker/blob/master/doc/preformance.md#desktop-slow-clear-storage-0-budgets-1), where I analyze 3 different implementations:

-1. Only firebase client.
+1. Only [Firestore] client.
 2. Local ([IndexedDB]) and remote ([Firestore]) persistence layers.
 3. Same as previous one, but remote layer implemented in service worker.

 The performance results were in general better for option 2.

 ### Data model
-Firestore API is easy and intuitive, I really like it, but don't assume will have same features as other document DBs or SQL DBs.
+Firestore API is easy and intuitive, I really like it, but don't assume it will have same features as other document DBs or SQL DBs.

 Check if [Firestore limitations](https://googleapis.github.io/google-cloud-dotnet/docs/Google.Cloud.Firestore/datamodel.html) fit into your data model, or if it is not too late, define your data model following [Firestore best practices](https://cloud.google.com/firestore/docs/best-practices) and having those limitations in mind.